ziadnabil/uptime-monitoring-system/README.md

     - .env.production for production stage on server

     - .env.test for running unit tests with ci/cd

     - .env.testlocal for running unit tests locally

--check the .env example in the config folder (config.env.example)

 # Pre-requisites